tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

 He turned to look at me, but didn’t reply.

 “Hey, we’re home—you can get out of the car now and we can go inside.”
-I wondered how much of his behavior was due to the ‘alteration’ and how much might be due to him having been in prison for ten-years and always having to be told what to do.
+I wondered how much of his behavior was due to the "alteration" and how much might be due to him having been in prison for ten-years and always having to be told what to do.

 “Okay.”
 His vocal cords made the sound, but—it’s hard to describe—it wasn’t *his* voice.
 I know that doesn’t make much sense, but I’ve heard that voice for twenty-four years—I know the quality, the cadence, the inflection; it just wasn’t him.